ilchemla/gygo-dataset/README.md

 ---

+**To get updates as we continually release the dataset, add this project to your "watch" list in github**

 GyGO, which we will release in parts over the following weeks, is a dataset that is focused on a specific, simple use case for video object segmentation: e-commerce.
-It will eventually consist of hundreds of short videos.
+It will eventually consist of hundreds of short videos and was partly inspired by the release of the DAVIS datasets (link below).

 On the one hand, the sequences are quite simple in that they are virtually devoid of occlusions, fast motions or many of the other complexity inducing attributes mentioned above.
 On the other hand, the objects in these videos vary wildly in their "semantic categories": toys, cloths, models and office stuff.